-The data used for this paper are an administrative data obtained from the Missouri Department of Corrections.
+The data used for this paper are administrative data obtained from the Missouri Department of Corrections.
 The sample for the analysis consists of parolees and probationers in Missouri released between 2012 and 2015.
 Although the analysis in this paper is limited to parolees and probationers, they account for more than 90 % of released prisoners.
 Each observation is based on a cycle defined by the admission date and the release date.
-For each observation, the data contain residential and employment information during supervision and recidivism outcomes until 2019 August, hence the data contain complete information on recidivism for at least three years.8
+For each observation, the data contain residential and employment information during supervision and recidivism outcomes until 2019 August; hence the data contain complete information on recidivism for at least three years.
+It is important to note that the recidivism results are based on records in Missouri.
+Therefore, incarceration in other states is not included in the data.